Divorce and Special Needs Children: Legal Considerations

 An Attorney Can Provide Assistance

-If you have a special-needs child and are considering a divorce, hiring the right attorney is important to help you reach a divorce agreement that takes into account your child's special needs and situation.
+If you have a special-needs child and are considering a divorce, hiring an attorney is important to help you reach a divorce agreement that takes into account your child's special needs and situation.
 Experienced family law attorneys will become familiar with your child's disability or needs and will help you create an appropriate plan for your child.

 Author Credentials: Ian is the founder and Editor-in-Chief of Disabled World, a leading resource for news and information on disability issues.
 With a global perspective shaped by years of travel and lived experience, Ian is a committed proponent of the Social Model of Disability-a transformative framework developed by disabled activists in the 1970s that emphasizes dismantling societal barriers rather than focusing solely on individual impairments.
 His work reflects a deep commitment to disability rights, accessibility, and social inclusion.
 To learn more about Ian's background, expertise, and accomplishments, visit his full biography.